andreashih/andrea.blog/_posts/2020-02-21-bach-and-handel-in-baroque-period.md

 Although the word *Baroque* may sound unfamiliar to people, [**Baroque music**](https://www.baroque.org/baroque/whatis) exists in our daily life from commercials to movies.
 The elaborate Baroque music features the use of [**counterpoint**](https://www.britannica.com/art/counterpoint-music), which refers to the musical technique of playing two or more independent lines of music simultaneously.
-Among the talented composers in Baroque period, **Bach** and **Handel** were the most influential ones.
-Their works contributed to the establishment of Baroque music, and both of them were praised as the leading composers of Baroque era.
-Although they shared similarities in music achievement, they had different experience throughout their journeys of music.
+Among the talented composers in the Baroque period, **Bach** and **Handel** were the most influential ones.
+Their works contributed to the establishment of Baroque music, and both of them were praised as the leading composers of the Baroque era.
+Although they shared similarities in music achievement, they had different experiences throughout their journeys of music.

 Families of Bach and Handel held different opinions about music.
 The two prominent musicians showed their gift in music at a young age.
 As for **Bach**, being born into a great musical family, he inherited talent from his father, who was the leader of the town musicians.
-Being exposed to music every day, Bach was destined to be a musician, and he received support from his family on study of music. **Handel**, though possessed remarkable talent, was forbidden to learn music since his father expected him to be a lawyer.
+Being exposed to music every day, Bach was destined to be a musician.
+Besides, he received support from his family on the study of music. **Handel**, though possessed remarkable talent, was forbidden to learn music since his father expected him to be a lawyer.
 However, Handel didn’t abandon his calling of being a composer.
 At the age of seven, he finally convinced his father to let him learn music